 If we travel further East, we find that cultures became more tactile.
-These cultures regularly blessed, prayed, communicated, and ate with their hands and therefore, hand hygiene became more important to them.
-This facilitated the evolvement from wiping to washing as only through washing can a body be said to be truly clean.
+These cultures regularly blessed, prayed, communicated, and ate with their hands, and therefore, hand hygiene became more important to them.

-These sticks had cloth wrapped around them and had been designed to be used for wiping and or drying.
-In this way, the hands could be far away from the dirty, area so personal hygiene could be maintained.
+These sticks had cloth wrapped around them and were designed to be used for wiping and drying.
+In this way, the hands could be far away from the dirty area so personal hygiene could be maintained.

 By 1393, rice paper had taken over from the humble cloth on a stick and was being mass-produced for the imperial royal family.
 At the time, this may have been classed as toilet paper, but was it only used as drying paper?

 At the same time, the West developed ways of eating food with utensils.
 This put a different view on personal hygiene, and toilet paper was viewed as just another tool to achieve a task.

 Here behinds were being ravaged by old parchment, manuscripts, newspaper, corn cobs, and then other improvised toilet items.
 A particular favorite was the multi-page Sears mail-order catalog.

 It was this way of thinking that leads to the acceptance of wiping as being the right and proper way to get the job done.
 And so, with the invention of J.C.
 Gayetty’s Medicated Paper for the Water Closet in 1857, the toilet paper industry was born.

 Since then, billions have been invested, and it is not in the manufacturers’ interests to promote alternatives.